-Wouter Weylandt (Quick Step) wins stage 3; Alexander Vinokourov (Astana) leads the Giro.
+Wouter Weylandt wins stage 3; Alexander Vinokourov leads Giro d’Italia

 Alexander Vinokourov (Astana) took the lead in the Giro d’Italia on Monday as Wouter Weylandt (Quick Step) sprinted to victory in stage 3.